Nicole Kiriakopoulos

 In a stock sale, you sell your ownership shares in the company, transferring all assets and liabilities to the buyer.
 Stock sales are usually more favorable for the seller due to lower capital gains taxes (if the shares have been held for more than a year, as mentioned earlier) and because you can avoid depreciation recapture of individual assets.
 But buyers may hesitate over the need to assume all existing liabilities and to forgo the opportunity for higher tangible asset depreciation benefits.
 (For a detailed comparison of asset sales versus stock sales, refer to our guide on structuring the sale of your business.)

-Organizational structure: F reorganization vs. Section 338(h)(10) election
+Organizational structure: F reorganization and Section 338(h)(10) election (tax-treatment options)

 Based on your organizational structure, certain options offer greater influence over the outcome of your tax position in a sale.
 These options may allow you to treat the sale as a stock sale for legal purposes, while treating it as an asset sale for tax purposes – specifically, the F reorganization and Section 338 (h)(10) elections.